SoftwareHeritage/swh-docs/docs/sysadm/data-silos/winery/network.rst

 10.25.3.0/24 Management addresses   None                         X        X    X    X
 ============ ====================== ============================ ======== ==== ==== ======== =======

-Inside each range, the addresses are dispatched according these rules:
+Inside each range, the addresses are dispatched according to these rules:

 ========= =========
 Type      Range